 The Frozen Ground (2013)

 This one’s an American thriller directed by Scott Walker and stars Nicholas Cage and John Cusack.
 The Frozen Ground is based on the real-life crimes of serial killer Robert Hansen, who is from Alaska.

 The movie was filmed in Alaska.
 Walker shot the scenes when winter was just starting and ended when the city was deep into the winter.
 One of the main locations is Anchorage, which we talked about above.

 Other Anchorage highlights include hiking and nature walk attractions, helicopter tours and cruises, and wildlife tours.

 The Thing (1982)

-This 80s science fiction film is based on the novella Who Goes There?, directed by John W. Campbell Jr. The film tells the story of a group of American researchers in Antarctica who encounter The Thing, a shape-shifting alien that can assumes the appearance of its victims.
+This 80s science fiction film is based on the novella Who Goes There?, directed by John W. Campbell Jr. The film tells the story of a group of American researchers in Antarctica who encounter The Thing, a shape-shifting alien that can assume the appearance of its victims.

-The filming took place for about 12 weeks in the city and borough of Juneau, Alaska and the Universal Studios Lot.
+The filming took place for about 12 weeks in the city and borough of Juneau, Alaska, and the Universal Studios Lot.

-Being the capital city and state of Alaska, Juneau is a popular tourist destination.
+Being the capital city and the state of Alaska, Juneau is a popular tourist destination.
 Some of the main attractions here include the breathtaking Mendenhall Glacier, Glacier Bay National Park, and the Tracy Arm.

 1h 49min | R